umarhasan1234/firstrepo/README.md

 # firstrepo
-this was created for the learn github.
+this was created for the learning github.